buchacm/buchacm.github.io/03software.markdown

 permalink: /software/
 ---

-- A proof of concept implementation of the multivariate Newton-Puiseux algorithm in Mathematica, which accompanies the paper _The Newton-Puiseux algorithm and effective algebraic series._ <a href="https://github.com/buchacm/newtonPuiseuxAlgorithm.git" target="_blank" rel="noopener"> [newtonPuiseux.m] </a>.
+- A proof of concept implementation of the multivariate Newton-Puiseux algorithm in Mathematica, which accompanies the paper _The Newton-Puiseux algorithm and effective algebraic series_ <a href="https://github.com/buchacm/newtonPuiseuxAlgorithm.git" target="_blank" rel="noopener"> [newtonPuiseux.m] </a>.

 - An implementation of an algorithm that takes a basis of an ideal $I\subseteq\mathbb{C}[x,y]$ and outputs all elements of $I \cap \left( \mathbb{C}[x] + \mathbb{C}[y] \right)$.
 It is based on the paper _Separating variables in bivariate polynomial ideals._